codacy/codacy-stylelint/docs/description/at-rule-no-unknown.md

 This rule considers at-rules defined in the CSS Specifications, up to and including Editor's Drafts, to be known.

-The [`message` secondary option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/configure.md#message) can accept the arguments of this rule.

 ## Options

 ### `true`